 5.7.
-Bioluminescence will likely fade around 24 h, regardless of the strain injected.
+Bioluminescence will fade, regardless of the strain injected.
+The intensity and longevity of bioluminescence will vary depending on many factors, including the number of bacteria injected, mouse strain, bacterial strain, etc.

 REPRESENTATIVE RESULTS:

-As shown in Figure 2, the targeted genomic deletion can be confirmed using colony PCR with specific primers than amplify the region of interest.
+As shown in Figure 2, the targeted genomic deletion can be confirmed using colony PCR with specific primers that amplify the region of interest.
 Colonies that carry a genomic deletion will yield a shorter PCR band size in comparison to wild-type colonies.
 A PCR-screen of 10-12 colonies is usually sufficient to detect at least one colony that carries the targeted deletion.
 If no deletions are detected after multiple rounds of screens, repeat the procedure beginning with the conjugation.
 If the deletion still fails, the plasmid insert may need to be confirmed through sequencing, redesigned, or the deletion may be lethal.
 Upon the verification of a gene deletion via PCR, confirm the deletion through sequencing.
 The resulting strain may be subjected to the procedure repeatedly to generate sequential genomic modifications.

 As shown in Figure 3, mortality associated with intraperitoneal injection of the attenuated strain of P. aeruginosa PGN5 (+mucE) was 0%, which was equivalent to mortality observed with E. coli BL21.
 On the other hand, intraperitoneal injection of the parent strain (VE2) was fatal to 80% of mice.
-These results were obtained with extensive validation steps to ensure authentic strains were injected.
+These results were obtained with extensive steps to validate the strains injected.
 While the exact cause of death in these mice is unknown, it can at least in part be attributed to the expression of virulence factors in the parent strain that were deleted from the attenuated PGN5 strain.
 Differences in the infection progression was tracked using bioluminescence-marked parent and attenuated strains.
 The attenuated strain remained localized at the site of injection until bioluminescence faded (Figure 4).
 The clearance of the infection most likely coincided with the fading of the bioluminescence.
 Bioluminescence was not detected 24 h after injection and mice lived for weeks following injection until sacrificed, with no adverse effects observed.

 FIGURE AND TABLE LEGENDS:

 Figure 1.
 Generating gene deletions in P. aeruginosa with pEX100T-NotI.
 (A) Map of the pEX100T-NotI plasmid.
 (B) Generation of a construct composed of regions directly upstream (yellow) and downstream (blue) of the region of interest (ROI), flanked with NotI restriction enzyme recognition sites.
-First, PCR-amplify upstream and downstream regions independently with specific primers that add 5’ NotI digestion sites and 3’ overlapping homologous regions as shown.
+First, PCR-amplify upstream and downstream regions independently with specific primers that add 5’ NotI digestion sites (e.g., NotI-aroA F CGCGGCCGCTGAAGGTCCTGGGCTCCTATCCGAAAGCGGTGCTCT and NotI-aroA R GCGGCCGCAGTTGGGTTGTTCTGCGATGGCGCCAGGCA) and 3’ overlapping homologous regions as shown (e.g., aroA-crossover F CTCCAGGCGCTGGGCAAGGTGCTGGCGCATGACTGAGGTCACGCCGGTCGCCGTGGAGAACA and aroA-crossover R TGTTCTCCACGGCGACCGGCGTGACCTCAGTCATGCGCCAGCACCTTGCCCAGCGCCTGGAG.
 Then, use PCR with NotI-containing primers to join the upstream and downstream products generated in the first PCR reaction.
 (C) The pEX100T-NotI plasmid, armed and ready.
 Ligate the NotI-digested cross-over PCR product into the NotI-digested plasmid.
 (D) Flow diagram of the process to delete genomic regions from the P. aeruginosa chromosome using the pEX100T-NotI plasmid.
 After the desired deletion has been confirmed and purified, the resultant strain can be taken through the procedure repeatedly to delete other genomic regions from the chromosome.
 When the desired strain is obtained, sequence the whole genome to confirm deletions and other changes to the chromosome.
 The pathogenicity of the strain can then be tested in mice using the procedure outlined in Part II of the Protocol.